• Grooming & Spa

 The Andis Premium Pet Grooming takes the first spot on our list mainly because of its dual texture pin brush.
 On one side, the pin brush is coarse, while on the other side, the bristle brush is soft.
 It also has large pins that are pretty good when it comes to loosening the dense and matted hair.
 It’s also pretty good when it comes to removing tangled hairs.
 Best of all, this one has an ergonomic handle which makes it easy and comfortable to use even for an extended amount of time.

-2. Best Pin Brush for Dog: Chris Christensen Wood Pin Brush
+2. Best Pin Brush for Dogs

 Chris Christensen Wood Pin Brush